Y-Foundry-Dao/yfd-docs/govern/participate/vote.md

 Acceptance Requirement
 Mandatory proposal fields are filled and validated Parameters defined by each proposal type are required for a proposal to be accepted by the contract when submitted by a Proposer.

+# ✋🏽 Quorum

+{: .highlight-title }
+> Reaching Quorum
+>
+> Because $YFD unlocks due to fYFD points decaying each block, inactive users slowly lose goverance power.
+This means that active users that reclaim and relock $YFD stand to gain an increased proportion of governance power over time which should, in theory, reduce the threshold to reach quorum.

+#### Benefits & Responsibilities of the Boule

+- Voting
+    - Treasury Spend
+    - Crucible Member Elections

+- Fund Proposals
+    - Profit Sharing

+WIP
+{: .label .label-blue}